Karol Scheibler's Chapel

-The Chapel of Karol Scheibler (Polish: Kaplica Karola Scheiblera), is a major architectural work in Łódź, Poland, built in 1888 and designed by architects Edward Lilpop and Józef Pius Dziekoński.
+The Chapel of Karl Scheibler (Polish: Kaplica Karola Scheiblera), is a major architectural work in Łódź, Poland, built in 1888 and designed by architects Edward Lilpop and Józef Pius Dziekoński.
 It is located in the Evangelical-Augsburg part of the Old Cemetery at Ogrodowa Street 43.

 Łódź is known for its architectural monuments which form a record of the city's heritage, particularly its unique nineteenth century development.
-The chapel and mausoleum of Karol Scheibler are noted examples of architecture from this period.
+The chapel and mausoleum of Karl Wilhelm Scheibler are noted examples of architecture from this period.

-Karol Scheibler
+Karl Scheibler

-Karol Scheibler (1820–1881) was an industrial magnate who raised the profile of Łódź within Europe's textile industry.
+Karl Wilhelm Scheibler (1820–1881) was an industrial magnate who raised the profile of Łódź within Europe's textile industry.
 He created a large industrial empire at Priest's Mill (Księży Młyn).

 While contributing heavily to the textile industry, Scheibler was also a noted philanthropist.
 After his death, his widow Anna Scheibler, son Karol Wilhelm, daughter Matylda and son-in-law Edward Herbst made large donations towards that would be useful to the city: schools, hospitals (such as the one on Milionowa Street, and the Children's Hospital named after Janusz Korczak), and churches (amongst them the Jesuit's Church, and the Archicathedral of Łódź).